John D. Landers

-John Dave Landers (23 August 1920 – 12 September 1989) was a colonel in the United States Army Air Forces.
+John Dave Landers (August 23, 1920 – September 12, 1989) was a colonel in the United States Army Air Forces.
 He flew with the 9th Fighter Squadron in the Pacific commanded the 357th Fighter Group and the 78th Fighter Group during World War II.
+Credited with 14.5 aerial victories, he earned flying ace status in both the Pacific and European theatres.

 Early life

-Landers was born on August 23, 1920 in Wilson, Oklahoma to Obadiah Ray Landers and Mamie Legal Martin Landers.
-By 1938, he had relocated to Johnson County, Texas and was employed by the Lone Star Gas Company.
+Landers was born on August 23, 1920, in Wilson, Oklahoma, to Obadiah Ray Landers and Mamie Legal Martin Landers.
+By 1938, he had relocated to Johnson County, Texas, and was employed by the Lone Star Gas Company.

 Military career

 With World War II ongoing, Landers entered the Aviation Cadet Program of the U.S. Army Air Corps on April 25, 1941, and was commissioned a second lieutenant and awarded his pilot wings at Stockton Field, California, on December 12, 1941, just five days after the Attack on Pearl Harbor.

 World War II

 By January 1942, Landers was posted to the 9th Fighter Squadron of the 49th Fighter Group in Australia, flying the Curtiss P-40 Warhawk.
 He named his P-40, “Texas Longhorn”.
 With only 10 flying hours, he embarked on his first combat missions over the Pacific.